 - Calcific Tendinitis – commonly found in the shoulder

 - Treatment of Muscle Tears and Scar Tissue

 - Trigger Points

 - Myofascial Pain Syndrome

 Shockwave Therapy helps by:

 - Decreasing inflammation

 Is it painful?

-Shockwave Therapy can be slightly uncomfortable as it is applied directly to the injured area.
-The injured area may become sensitive for 24-48 hours post treatment.
+The therapy can be slightly uncomfortable as it is applied directly to the injured area.
+The injured area may become sensitive for 24-48 hours post-treatment.
 Generally applying ice to the area for 10 minutes will help to alleviate the sensitivity.
+Request online booking today.

 Looking for Shockwave Therapy in Clayton Heights, Surrey, BC?